Gauge invariant quantum thermodynamics: consequences for the first law: Discussion

 Another question that can be addressed under this theory is the local thermalization of closed quantum many-body systems and how this is linked with the eigenstate thermalization hypothesis~\cite{Deutsch2018} and irreversible entropy production~\cite{Landi2020}.

 Perhaps the most important and broad message of the current work is relevant for all aspects of quantum technologies associated with operational principles behind potential quantum engines, batteries or refrigerators.
-Our approach might in the future allow to delineate the boundaries between controlled quantum systems and their thermodynamic behaviour, forming a bridge between classical and quantum thermodynamics, which starts in the latter paradigm and expands towards the former one.
+Our approach might in the future allow for the delineation of the boundaries between controlled quantum systems and their thermodynamic behavior, forming a bridge between classical and quantum thermodynamics, which starts in the latter paradigm and expands towards the former~one.

-Last but not least, since our theory is based on gauge invariance, it may also pave investigations of quantum thermodynamics in the domains of quantum field theory and general relativity.

-\textbf{Acknowledgments} The authors are in debit to Gabriel Landi for his critical reading of the manuscript.
-LCC would like to acknowledge the financial support from funding agencies CNPq, FAPEG and the Brazilian National Institute of Science and Technology of Quantum Information (INCT-IQ).
-This study was financed in part by the Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior -- Brasil (CAPES) -- Finance Code 001. {\L}R acknowledges support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).

-\section{Gauge invariance of work}
+\section{Gauge Invariance of~Work}

-We first present a formal proof that $W_{\mathrm{inv}}$ defined in Eq.~\eqref{eq:inv_work} in the main text is invariant with respect to the emergent gauge transformations.
-To this end we study
+We first present a formal proof that $W_{\mathrm{inv}}$ defined in Equation~\eqref{eq:inv_work} in the main text is invariant with respect to the emergent gauge transformations.
+To~this end we study

 Substituting the explicit form of $V_t$ and $h_t$ we find